 “The law states that all tourists entering Ecuador are required to have travel insurance that covers them in Ecuador for the duration of their stay.

-Yes, tourists do require health insurance to visit Ecuador – but it isn’t being enforced yet.
+Yes, tourists do require health insurance to visit Ecuador – but it isn’t being enforced yet (but it will be in May 2018).
 That being said – a little insurance is never a bad idea.
-And who knows if they might begin enforcing this law earlier than stated?

 And there you have it: both residents and tourists require health insurance in Ecuador.